ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 periods for their dedrifting range.
 This method was chosen due to the time constraints.

-Other analyses have used polymetric dedrifting, to remove even more of the picontrol trend from the hisotircal run, where as we used a much linear regression straight line fit.
+Other analyses have used polymetric dedrifting, to remove even more of the picontrol trend from the historical run, where as we used a much linear regression straight line fit.

 The DAMIP experiment has the flaw that the Omon wasn't required to